ava-labs/avalanche-docs/docs/apis/avalanchego/apis/keystore.md

 # Keystore API

 :::warning
-Because the node operator has access to your plaintext password, you should only create a keystore user on a node that you operate.
+Because the node operator has access to your plain-text password, you should only create a keystore user on a node that you operate.
 If that node is breached, you could lose all your tokens.
 Keystore APIs are not recommended for use on Mainnet.
 :::